 Based upon the aspirations within the Parish Plan, members of the Council elected to take on individual “portfolio” responsibilities, which are published in the list of Council Members.
-Council members have signed up to a Portfolio Holder Protocol, which determines their portfolio responsibilities.

 In recent years the Council has developed a number of other important strategies :-

 Grants Procedures to ensure that any grant applications are considered professionally, so as to achieve the maximum benefit to the residents of the parish.
 Please check out the Community Grants page for more information and application forms.

 Neighbourhood Development Plan – the community agreed in March 2017 that starting a NDP would be a good idea.
 We are now beginning the long process of compiling data, writing policies and evaluating our community.
 Please take a look at their current progress on our sister site – www.mawnan.org